 Ambassadors are trained volunteers, active in their communities preventing trafficking through education.
 Whether it is hosting a table at a local event, speaking to students, advocating online for a state bill, or leading a session for parents, Shared Hope equips you with all the training and tools you’ll need to educate your community and prevent sex trafficking.

-- Share tools for preventing child sex trafficking using provided presentation and films.
+- Share tools for preventing child sex trafficking using the provided presentation and videos.

-- Speak to civic clubs, churches, schools and universities, or any group that requests awareness information.
+- Present to meetings of civic clubs, churches, schools, universities, or any group that requests awareness information.

-- Host meetings with friends and family to help them understand how to protect juveniles from predators.
+- Host gatherings with friends and family to help them understand how to protect juveniles from predators.

-- Host a resource table at community events, fairs, clubs wherever there is an open door to bring educational materials to an audience.
+- Host a resource table at community events, fairs, clubs, or wherever there is an open door to bring educational materials to an audience.

-- Using Shared Hope’s Legislative Action tools to help bring awareness to your state lawmakers.
+- Use Shared Hope’s Legislative Action tools to help bring awareness to your state lawmakers.

 - Teach your community how to recognize the signs of trafficking and how to effectively respond.